Purdue-CS193/homework-0-hgspecht/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+### About Me

+My name is Hunter Specht.
+I am from Fort Wayne, IN and plan to double major in computer science and finance at Purdue University in West Lafayette, IN.
+I also have a dog named Biscuit who I am looking forward to visiting over Labor Day weekend.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for